jackseabolt/Ghostbusters-Swift-Game/README.md

 # Change directory
 Ghostbusters-Swift-Game

-# Download xcode from the iTunes store
+# Download Xcode from the iTunes store
-# Open file in xcode
+# Open file in Xcode
 # run the game in the xcode simulator by clicking the play button

 ```